 Dependent Personality Disorder

-- Overly needy and dependent on others for validation, which leads to clingy, submissive behavior even in abusive relationships
+- Overly needy or codependent on others for validation, which leads to clingy, submissive behavior even in abusive relationships

 - Severe lack of self-confidence or the ability to fend for themselves, which can lead to a pattern of seeking new relationships immediately after a previous one ends

-- Generally afraid to disagree with others out of a fear of abandonment
+- Afraid to disagree with others out of a fear of abandonment

-Treatment approaches for personality disorders will vary depending on the severity, duration and type of disorder a person is suffering from.
+Treatment approaches for personality disorders will vary depending on the severity, duration, and the personality disorder type a person has been diagnosed with.

-For some people, a combination of talk therapy with a psychologist or psychiatrist, along with antidepressant or mood stabilizing medications can be extremely effective.
+For some people, talk therapy with a psychologist or psychiatrist combined with antidepressant or mood stabilizing medications can be extremely effective.

 Still, successfully treating personality disorders is a process that can take years.